-Have a look at the new rotor.

-You will find on its circumference 2 sloped protrusions (noses).
+- Have a look at the new rotor. - You will find on its circumference 2 sloped protrusions (noses).
 They serve for impulse.
 The moment the elevation reaches the sensor, it triggers the spark.
 Do not forget that your Yamaha engine turns anticlockwise (seen onto the face of the rotor).

-Put the rotor on but do not tighten it yet.
+- Put the rotor on but do not tighten it yet.
 Than turn the rotor slowly by hand and check clearance between the sensor and one of the rotor noses.
-This has to be ca. 0.4-0.5mm.

-You may adjust the gap by loosening the 2 holder screws of the sensor and shifting it a little.
-Do not forget to tighten the 2 holder screws of the sensor carefully.
+This has to be ca. 0.4-0.5mm. - You may adjust the gap by loosening the 2 holder screws of the sensor and shifting it a little. - Do not forget to tighten the 2 holder screws of the sensor carefully.
 If loose, the sensor will get into contact with the rotor and will be destroyed.

 - Check that the metal pin of the sensor runs about middle of the trigger sign on the rotor.
 The more it is outside, the harder starting is. - As it happens that shafts become shorter during engine repair, we place a 2mm shim for assembly under the sensor to push it up again to needed level.
-If sensor is too high, take the shim off. - It may happen that there is a problem with the dynamo cover this may conflict a little with the sensor. - In most cases the solution will simply be to bend the 2 eye terminals of the white wires downwards (see picture which may be enlarged by clicking onto it).

-In rare cases you may need to take a little material from the inside of the cover.

-- Take the spark plugs out and bring a piston (any of them, the system fires - as did the stock system - both cylinders simultaneously which will produce a harmless wasted spark each revolution) into ignition position (see stock manual).
-At a standard RD this should be 2 mm BTDC (before top dead center).
+If sensor is too high, take the shim off.

+- It may happen that there is a problem with the dynamo cover this may conflict a little with the sensor. - In most cases the solution will simply be to bend the 2 eye terminals of the white wires downwards (see picture which may be enlarged by clicking onto it). - In rare cases you may need to take a little material from the inside of the cover. - Take the spark plugs out and bring a piston (any of them, the system fires as did the stock system both cylinders simultaneously which will produce a harmless wasted spark each revolution) into ignition position.
+With a standard RD this should be 2.5-3mm BTDC (before top dead center).
 To turn the crank, you may use the new rotor as a turn knob.

-- With the crank in ignition position, pull the rotor off again carefully make sure that by doing this, you will not alter the crank position and set the rotor again back onto the crank in such a way that the left edge of one (any of the two) of its nose will extend over the right edge of the sensor pin by 1 degree - Note that your RD turns anticlockwise, so from top dead center (TDC) turn clockwise to the advance position.
+- With the crank in ignition position, pull the rotor off again carefully make sure that by doing this, you will not alter the crank position and set the rotor again back onto the crank in such a way that the left edge of one (any of the two) of its noses aligns with the right edge of the sensor pin (that is when the nose just reaches the sensor pin). - Note that your RD turns anticlockwise, so from top dead center (TDC) turn clockwise to the advance position.

-- Tighten the rotor with the screw, not forgetting the supplied washer.
-To undo the rotor use a puller M27x1,25. - With that the work on the engine is finished.
+- Tighten the rotor with the stock nut, not forgetting the supplied washer and bush as the threading is quite long.
+To undo the rotor use a puller M27x1,25.
+With that the work on the engine is finished.
 Put the spark plugs back.

-Remains installation of the external parts.
+- Remains installation of the external parts.
 This will be different from motorcycle to motorcycle.
 There are however basic common points.